Shadownox/iccm-transset/README.md

 ## Reference

 Brand, D., Riesterer, N., & Ragni, M. (2019).
 On the Matter of Aggregate Models for Syllogistic Reasoning: A Transitive Set-Based Account for Predicting the Population.
-In Stewart T. (Ed.), Proceedings of the 17th International Conference on Cognitive Modeling.
+In Stewart T. (Ed.), *Proceedings of the 17th International Conference on Cognitive Modeling*.